robert-richardson/EKF-Impedance-2D-Temperature/readme.md

 The evolution of the temperature at three locations on the cell surface and core as predicted by the EKF is compared with experimental thermocouple measurements.

+The MainScript file can also be read using Matlab Publish (rather than simply running the file) to generate a PDF or html file summarizing the file code and outputs.
+A published html resulting from this process is already available in the [html](EKF-Impedance-2D-Temperature/html) subfolder.

 License